BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 You can go to the [Insets](#insets) section of the previous section learn more about window insets.

+You no longer need to use `enableEdgeToEdge`, `SystemBarsController` will hold this effect by default after initialization, you should use `edgeToEdgeInsets` to control the window insets `padding` of the root view.

 :::

 ::: tip

-In Jetpack Compose, you can use `AppComponentActivity` to get a `SystemBarsController` initialized with `handleWindowInsets = null`, then use Jetpack Compose to set window insets.
+In Jetpack Compose, you can use `AppComponentActivity` to get a `SystemBarsController` initialized with `edgeToEdgeInsets = null`, then use Jetpack Compose to set window insets.

 `BetterAndroid` also provides extension support for it, for more functions, you can refer to [compose-extension](../library/compose-extension.md).